ziqni-tech/ziqni-admin-sdks/csharp/docs/RulesApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new RulesApi(Configuration.Default);
-            var body = new QueryRequest(); // QueryRequest | Retrieve Rules from Ziqni database by unique Rewards ID's or any other Post body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Retrieve Rules from Ziqni database by unique Rewards ID's or any other Post body parameters using the POST method (optional)

             try
             {